nye17/javelin/README.rst

    Fig. 7: Comparison between the simulated light curves as computed from the best-fit parameters, and the observed light curves.

 For the photometric line light curve, just to demonstrate the photometric RM function of JAVELIN, we place a hard limit on range of lags during MCMC searching, so that the 180 ambiguity won't happen.
-Fig. 8 shows the posterior probability disgtribution of parameters in the photometric RM model
+Fig. 8 shows the posterior probability distribution of parameters in the photometric RM model

 .. figure:: https://github.com/nye17/javelin/blob/master/examples/figs/mcmc3.png
    :scale: 150%